Cryogenetics/Cryogenetics/README.md

 I mostly code APIs, bots and Webapps.
 I like to do backend, but I am a full-stack developer most of the time.

-I have worked with many languages, but Node.JS is the one I am the most fluent in.
+I have worked with many languages, but Node.JS is the one I am the most fluent in, utilizing typescript.

 ```